Leila Mottley

 Leila Mottley (born 2002) is an American novelist and poet.
 She is The New York Times bestselling author of Nightcrawling, which was a nominated for numerous awards, including the Booker Prize, making her the youngest author to have been nominated for the award.
 In 2018, at age 16, she was named the Youth Poet Laureate of Oakland, California.

 Early life

 Mottley was born and raised in Oakland, California, where she continues to reside.
-She began attending Smith College in 2019 and is currently on indefinite leave to pursue writing.
+She began attending Smith College in 2019 and is on indefinite leave to pursue writing.
+She is Black.

 Career

-Mottley was named the Youth Poet Laureate of Oakland, California in 2018 at age 16, having served the prior year as Vice Youth Poet Laureate.
+Mottley was named the Youth Poet Laureate of Oakland, California, in 2018 at age 16, having served the prior year as Vice Youth Poet Laureate.
 Her poetry has appeared in The New York Times.

 Mottley co-wrote and starred in a documentary short, When I Write It, an official selection of the Tribeca Film Festival in 2020.

 In June 2022, Mottley published her first novel, Nightcrawling, which she began writing at age 16.
 She wrote the original version during the summer of 2019, shortly after completing her high school education.
 At the time, she was employed as a substitute preschool teacher.

 In 2024, Leila Mottley published her first poetry collection, woke up no light.
+In 2025, her second novel, The Girls Who Grew Big, was published, in part inspired by her work as a doula.